samiitdh/SSL_Project/Instructions.md

 "view_courses.php" \
 Modify home_admin.php to include buttons - "View Course List"(view_courses.php) and "Add a Student to a Course"(to add_students.php) \
-The course name and faculty names are displayed as a table with "delete" for every row which deletes the mysql tables "$id_courses"
+The course name and faculty names are displayed as a table with "delete" for every row which deletes the mysql tables "$id_courses" and the corresponding row in "courses"
 There is a button at the bottom "Add Course" which takes us to "add_courses.php"

 "add_courses.php" \